Lavochkin La-5, La-5FN, La-7 and La-7U.

 A year later came the La-7, incorporating aerodynamic improvements, a more powerful Shvetsov radial generating 1,850 hp, and better armament.
-There were three instead of two ShVAK 20mm cannon, the engine cowling was more streamlined, and the oil radiator was moved to the lower centre of the fuselage.
-The most striking result of these improvements was an increase of some 25 mph in maximum speed over the La-5FN.
+There were three instead of two ShVAK 20 mm cannon, the engine cowling was more streamlined, and the oil radiator was moved to the lower center of the fuselage.
+The most striking result of these improvements was an increase of some 25 mph (ca. 40 km/h) in maximum speed over the La-5FN.

 The installation of a liquid-fuelled rocket engine in the rear fuselage to provide an emergency performance boost was also studied.
 Some La-7s were equipped with this engine, which increased maximum speed by 10-15 per cent for short periods.
 The La-5 and La-7UTI two-seaters were developed for training, liaison and also observation.

 The La-9 was the first in the series to be built entirely of metal.
 Lavochkin designed this aircraft in 1944, and examples were delivered to units late in the war.